anshah85/proj-ashah85/README.md

         make run

-   This command will compile the Java program `GenPasswd.java` and execute it.
-The program will prompt the user to enter the userID and password.
-The program will then store the userID and password in the `hashpasswd` file.
-Then, the command will compile the Java programs `Serv.java` and `Cli.java`.

-### Client-Server

-1. Open a terminal or command prompt.
-2. Navigate to the directory containing the Java program.
+   This command will compile the Java programs `Bank.java` and
+    `ATM.java`.
-3. Run the following command to start the Server:
+4. Run the following command to run the Bank program:

-        java Serv <port>
+        java Bank <port>

-4. Open another terminal and navigate to the directory containing the Java program.
-5. Run the following command to start the Client:
+5. Run the following command in a separate terminal or command prompt to run the ATM program:

-        java Cli <host> <port>
+        java ATM <host> <port>

-6. Provide the user's name and password using the prompts on the Client once the Server is started.
+6. Provide the user's name and password using the prompts on the ATM once the Bank is started.

-## Code Overview

-The Java programs `GenPasswd.java`, `Serv.java`, and `Cli.java` contain
-the following features:

-1. **Input Validation**: The program checks for the following error
-   conditions:

-    - The userID contains characters other than lowercase letters
-      (a-z).
-    - The password contains at least 8 characters.
-    - The userID does not exist in the hashpsswd file.

-2. **SHA-256 Encoding**: The program uses the SHA-256 algorithm to encode the password.

-3. **Password Generation**: The program generates a password using the encoded password and the userID.

-4. **Server-Client Communication**: The program uses SSL to communicate between the Server and the Client.
-The Server validates the password and sends a message to the Client indicating whether the password is correct or not.

-5. **Public Key Certificate**: The program uses a public key certificate to validate the Server.

-6. **hashpasswd File**: The program uses the `hashpasswd` file to validate the userID and password.I have included a sample `hashpasswd` file in the repository.
-7. **keystore.p12**: The program uses the `keystore.p12` file to
-   validate the Server.
-8. **truststore.p12**: The program uses the `truststore.p12` file to
-   validate the Client.
-9. **server.cer**: The program uses the `server.cer` file to validate the Server.

-## Additional Function

-The program also contains a `Makefile` which can be used to compile and run the program.
-The `Makefile` contains the following commands:
+7. The ATM will then display the following options after the user is authenticated successfully:

+    - **Transfer Money**: The user can transfer money either from their savings account to other user's savings account or from their checking account to other user's checking account.
+    - **Check Balance**: The user can check the balance of their savings account and checking account.
-- `make run`: Compiles and runs the program.
+    - **Exit**: The user can exit the program.
-- `make clean`: Removes the class files.
+8. The Bank uses multiple threads to handle multiple ATM clients.
+The Bank can handle multiple ATM clients simultaneously.